dchamb84/tandem_test/README.md

 Check that you have ruby install by inputting on your terminal: ruby -v

-If your a returned anything less that 2.3, go to the following page and find the details to install ruby on your machine
+If you are a returned anything less that 2.3, go to the following page and find the details to install ruby on your machine: https://www.ruby-lang.org/en/documentation/installation/

 Install bundler gem, by inputting the following on your terminal: gem install bundler

 Next install all the gems needed to run the parser.
-Input the following ont your terminal: bundle install
+Input the following on to your terminal: bundle install

 To run specs (tests) input the following on your terminal: rspec